autodesk-tandem/autodesk-tandem.github.io/API_attrs.md

 ---
-title: Qualified Properties
+title: Qualified Props
 parent: Rest APIs
 has_children: false
-nav_order: 3
+nav_order: 2
 ---
-## Qualified properties
+## Qualified Properties

 The /attrs and /schema endpoints are used to retrieve information about the properties that are available within Tandem.
 Some properties are read-only and come from the design source files (e.g. Revit, IFC).
 Other properties are defined in Tandem by the user and are read/write.